Satisfactory Academic Progress

-- Repeated courses: A student may repeat a course twice in which a low grade was earned and still be eligible to receive financial aid.
+- Repeated courses: A student may repeat a course once in which a low grade was earned and still be eligible to receive financial aid.

 - Transfer credits: All academic credits transferred and accepted at Becker College will be counted as both attempted and earned credits.
 These credits will also be counted in the maximum time frame calculation.

 - Pass/Fail credits: The academic credit hours for any courses taken with a pass or fail grade will be counted toward the attempted and earned credits.
 These credits will also be counted in the maximum time frame calculation.

 Students who initially fail any one of the standards of academic progress, excluding maximum time frame, can be placed on Financial Aid Warning for one semester or payment period.
-Students who are in a warning status remain eligible for financial aid while in the warning status, without filing an appeal letter.
-Students will be required to improve academically and meet the minimum standards of this federal policy at the end of the warning period.
+Students who are in a warning status remain eligible for financial aid and therefore do not need to appeal this status.
+Students will be required to improve academically and meet the minimum standards of this federal policy by the end of the warning period.
 Failure to meet the minimum requirements of this policy will result in suspension of aid eligibility.

 The denial of financial aid because of failure to meet Satisfactory Academic Progress requirements may be appealed if the student believes there were special circumstances that should be considered.
 The following must be submitted along with the SAP Appeal Form at least one week prior to the first week of classes of the term:

-- A letter signed by the student explaining what the extenuating circumstances are that prevented the student from maintaining SAP and what has changed that will allow the student to maintain the standards going forward.
+- A letter, by the student, explaining what the extenuating circumstances are that prevented the student from maintaining SAP and what has changed that will allow the student to maintain the standards going forward.
 Reasons for appeal include the death of a relative, an injury or illness of the student, or other special circumstances.
 Documentation supporting the extenuating circumstances should be attached to the appeal form.